 • to address the risk of getting infections which can become serious if not treated.
 In addition, some previous infections may reappear.

-• to address the risk that patients using Tofidence may develop complications of diverticulitis which can become serious if not treated.
+• to address the risk that patients using Tocilizumab STADA may develop complications of diverticulitis which can become serious if not treated.

-• to address the risk that patients using Tofidence may develop serious hepatic injury.
+• to address the risk that patients using Tocilizumab STADA may develop serious hepatic injury.
 Patients would be monitored for liver function tests.
 Patients should inform their doctor immediately if they experience signs and symptoms of liver toxicity including tiredness, abdominal pain and jaundice.

 ANNEX III